 Latcham Direct continues to take the lead in supporting customers through their GDPR journey and then working closely with them to generate highly personalised, impactful campaigns that make best use of good data and achieve an increase in engagement.

-Having undertaken specific training on the implications of GDPR, we are supporting our customers in preparing for these changes, focusing on the importance of data security and management, what role a business has in protecting its data both in-house and through its supply chain, how the regulations impact on both print and digital media and the positive outcomes of this change.
+Having undertaken specific training on the implications of GDPR, we are continuing to support our customers to understand the implications of and ahdere to these changes, focusing on the importance of data security and management, what role a business has in protecting its data both in-house and through its supply chain, how the regulations impact on both print and digital media and the positive outcomes of this change.

 Here is some useful information about GDPR consent together with other sources of information.

 The regulation provides lawful basis for the processing of data which may include;